 The double wedding ring design really doesn't lend itself to being cut up – there's so much white space and you'd lose the beautiful scalloped edge.

 How could I cut up this vintage loveliness???
-So instead of cutting it up, I’m going to see if I can repair it.
-Because I don’t have enough sewing projects waiting in the wings, right?!?!
+If I were to cut it up though maybe I could include some t shirt quilts patterns to it?
+That's what my friend thought would like cute but that wasn't me.
+So instead of cutting it up, I'm going to see if I can repair it.
+Because I don't have enough sewing projects waiting in the wings, right?!?!

 Seriously, though.
 I have a plan.
 First, I'll see what I can do about those stains.